NY Spine Medicine

 Possible side effects

-Complications are rare, keep track of any you experience and report them to your physician at your follow up visit.
-7 to 14 days after the procedure.
+Complications are rare, but we encourage you to keep track of any symptoms you experience after the procedure and report them to your physician at your follow up visit 7-14 days after the procedure.

-A full course of Physical therapy will help you to fully recovery, strengthen your back and core muscles to help you to maximize your recovery.
+A full course of physical therapy will help you to fully recover, strengthen your back and core muscles, and maximize your recovery.